borgbackup/borg/docs/faq.rst

 Also, we have optional simple sparse file support for extract.

-If you use non-snapshotting backup tools like Borg to back up virtual machines, then these should be turned off for doing so, since Borg doesn't do *any* kind of snapshotting on its own.
+If you use non-snapshotting backup tools like Borg to back up virtual machines, then these should be turned off for doing so.
 Backing up live VMs this way can (and will) result in corrupted or inconsistent backup contents: a VM image is just a regular file to Borg with the same issues as regular files when it comes to concurrent reading and writing from the same file.